 When a person is to calculate the RPGT amount to be paid in Malaysia, the chargeable gain which is defined as the difference between the purchase price and the sale price is first calculated.
 After calculating the chargeable gain, it is then multiplied with the relevant RPGT rate.
 The result is the amount of RPGT to be paid.

 Of course, RPGT is but one element of the complex tax system which exists in Malaysia.
-This system’s complexity may cause some difficulty for certain people to properly understand their tax obligations.
-This is where we at Paul Hype Page & Co offer our services to anyone who needs them.
-Should you require any assistance with any tax-related matters in Malaysia, we will be willing to extend our help to you.
-We will also enable you to use legal methods to reduce your tax burden as a taxpayer of Malaysia.
+This system’s complexity may cause some difficulty for certain people to properly understand their tax obligations to avoid committing tax crimes.

 Malaysia’s capital city, Kuala Lumpur has one of the biggest expat communities in Malaysia, due to the international students that come from different countries in the world to study at the Universities, along with the myriad amount of job opportunities for expats who come for work.